-Over the years my practice has gradually changed from one of elaborate, exotic rituals to one more focused on just living a Buddhist life.
-I focus on following the Five Precepts, avoiding the Ten Unwholesome Acts and studying and contemplating the dharma when I can.
+Over the years my practice has gradually changed from one of elaborate, exotic rituals to one more focused on just living a Buddhist life and back again.
+I follow a training regimen in the Tendai tradition with the hope of becoming a priest some day.

-I have come to believe more and more that what matters is that people start on the Buddhist path as they are, and not what people tell them to be.
-If they take refuge in Buddhism and stay focused on the core principles, the rest will eventually sort itself out.
+I have come to believe more and more that what matters is that people start on the Buddhist path as they are, stay focused on the core principles, and the rest will eventually sort itself out.

 This blog and its Buddhist resources is dedicated to the memory of Venerable Yin-Shun, whose book inspired me to explore all facets of Buddhism as a scholar and as a student.